-The Department of Community Services is comprised of the Divisions of Elder Services, Recreation, Youth Services, Veterans Services and new this year, Andover DIVERSE; a Division focused on advancing community-driven initiatives and engagement with the goal of building a more inclusive Andover.
+The Department of Community Services is comprised of the Divisions of Elder Services, Recreation, Youth Services, Wellness and Support Services, and Andover DIVERSE; a Division focused on advancing community-driven initiatives and engagement with the goal of building a more inclusive Andover.

 The Department of Community Services is deliberately public-facing; focusing its work and mission on improving the quality of life for all who call Andover home.

-Additionally, the Department of Community Services in conjunction with other Town Departments serves as trustee and programmer for many of Andover’s most treasured resources such as Pomp’s Pond/Rec Park, the Andover Youth and Senior Centers, Veterans memorials and our many green spaces and playgrounds.
+Additionally, the Department of Community Services in conjunction with other Town Departments serves as trustee and programmer for many of Andover’s most treasured resources such as Pomp’s Pond/Rec Park, the Andover Youth and Senior Centers and our many green spaces and playgrounds.
 The Department places a high priority on collaboration in and among its Divisions to maximize service delivery to the community.

 Andover DIVERSE (Diversity, Inclusion, Values, Respect, Support and Education), a new Division in the Department of Community Services, is focused on advancing community-driver initiatives aimed at building a more inclusive Andover.Link to page

 With the express goal of supporting those aging in our community, the Division of Elder Services offers services designed to ensure for the day to day health, safety and wellness of elders and their families.Link to page

 Andover Recreation provides residents a myriad of social, educational, cultural and recreational opportunities while embracing diversity and accessibility for all.
 The Division strives to rate the pulse of the community and incorporate ideas into valued programs for its citizens now and in the future.Link to page

 Andover Youth services aims to provide young people useful experiences to promote healthy growth and development.
 It is our goal to build a network of affordable, accessible, safe, and challenging programs that appeal and respond to the diverse interests of young adolescents and their families.Link to page